Merida Yucatan, Mexico Travel Guide

 Online forums and food blogs may list restaurants catering to specific diets.
 Research before your visit.

-These settings blend heritage with culinary delight.
+These settings blend legacy with culinary delight.

 Certain dishes are more prevalent during specific holidays.
 Mucbipollo (Pib de Pollo), a flavorful tamal pie, is traditionally prepared for Hanal Pixán (Day of the Dead) in late October/early November.